Healthcare & Health Insurance in Ecuador

 When we asked expats and global nomads about the quality of medical care in Ecuador, they replied:

 "Medical services in Ecuador are generally of a good standard, with a wide range of public and private hospitals and clinics available.
 The public health system is free for Ecuadorian citizens, and there are also a number of private health insurance plans available.
 The country has a number of highly trained doctors and specialists, and the quality of care is generally good.
-Ecuador also has a number of specialized medical centers, such as cancer treatment centers, and a number of medical research centers," said one foreigner in Ecuador.
+Ecuador also has a number of specialized medical centers, such as cancer treatment centers, and a number of medical research centers," remarked one member in Ecuador.

 Are healthcare and health insurance expensive in Ecuador?

 "So far we have been paying out of pocket for our medical needs.
 I just received my Visa last week.
 We do now have private health insurance for about $100 a month total for both of us.
 It doesn't really cover much but we were told it was needed in order to get our Cedulas.
 After we get the Cedulas, we can opt out of the private ins if we want.
 We are going to keep it and also enroll in the public health insurance for the bigger stuff.
 I believe it is about $90 a month each.
 Like I said, now we have been paying out of pocket for medical stuff.
 You can have a doctor come to your house, yes, a house call, for about $20.
 Medication is way cheaper here than in the states.
 No prescriptions are needed for most medications.
-Some common OTC medications in the States can be hard to find here," explained one digital nomad living in Crucita, Ecuador.
+Some common OTC medications in the States can be hard to find here," said one foreigner in Crucita.

 What are emergency services like in Ecuador?